TRIQS/dft_tools/doc/guide/conv_vasp.rst

 * The interface currently supports only collinear-magnetism calculation (this implies no spin-orbit coupling) and spin-polarized projectors have not been tested.
+* The converter needs the correct Fermi energy from VASP, which is read from the LOCPROJ file.
+However, VASP by default does not output this information.
+  Please see `Remarks on the VASP version`_.

 VASP: generating raw projectors
 ===============================